21 Pottery Wheel Throwing Tips

 Using your fingers is one of the most popular ways, and it is recommended that beginners get the feel of the clay.

-Try each one and find out which one suits you the best.
+Try each one and see which one suits you best.

 17. Level the Rim with a Needle Tool